ChriAZi/ws2020-iui/README.md

-# Intelligent User Interfaces Project
+# WS2020/21 LMU Munich: Intelligent User Interfaces Project

 ### Alexa Skill
 The Alexa Skill provides the user facing interaction with our service.
 It handles the voice in- and output and sends all relevant data to the backend for further processing.
 The skill is called 'Secret Santa' and can be invoked by saying: 'Alexa, start Secret Santa.'.
 Following the instructions provided by the Voice User Interface (VUI), the user answers a variety of questions filling the relevant 'Slots' of our ```GiftRecommendationIntent```.
 Every answer the user gives is checked for validity and ultimately forwarded to the backend.